 • Prepare the sauce by combining all the sauce ingredients in a small bowl and stirring well to combine.
 Set aside.

-• For Oven Method, preheat oven to 350F. (not fan assisted)
+• For the oven method, preheat the oven to 350F. (not fan-assisted)

-• Heat oil in a large Dutch oven (for oven method) or heavy skillet (for slow cooker method), on the stove-top, over medium heat.
-Sear the pork well on all sides, then remove to a plate.
-If there is a lot of fat/liquid in the pot, remove all but 1 Tbsp.
+• Heat the cooking oil in a large Dutch oven (for the oven method) or heavy skillet (for the slow cooker method) on the stovetop over medium heat.
+Brown the pork well on all sides, then remove to a plate.
+If there is a lot of fat/liquid in the pot, remove and discard all but 1 Tablespoon of the fat.
 Add the onion to the pan and cook, stirring, until softened.
-Proceed with the instructions below, depending if you are doing the oven or slow-cooker method.
+Proceed with the instructions below, depending on your preferred cooking method.

 Oven Method:

 • Return pork to the pot with the onions (along with any juices on the plate).
 Pour the sauce over-top of the meat.
-Place cover on Dutch oven and place in preheated oven.
+Place the lid on the Dutch oven and place in the preheated oven.
 Set the timer for 45 minutes.

 • Remove the pork to a plate (it may fall apart into large chunks, but that’s ok).

-• Add the rinsed beans to the pot with the pork.
+• Add the drained and rinsed canned beans to the pot with the pork.
 Stir to combine the beans with the sauce.
-If you feel a little more liquid is needed, add a bit more water.
+If you feel a little more liquid is needed, add a bit more water to the pot.
 Return the chunks of pork to the pot.

 • Return the pot to the oven, UNCOVERED, and bake for an additional 30-45 minutes, or a bit longer, if you'd like to really thicken it up.